 His poems, creative nonfiction, and translations have appeared in American Disasters, American Poetry Review, ACM (Another Chicago Magazine), Autism Perspectives, Beloit Poetry Journal, Cream City Review, Edge City Review, Flyway, For New Orleans and Other Poems, Graham House Review, Fourth Genre, Gravity Draws You In, Modern Poetry In Translation, New England Review, the New York Times, Papa PhD: Men in the Academy Write About Fatherhood, Ploughshares, Poet Lore, Poetry International, Poetry Motel, The Poker, Potpourri, Rattle, Segue, Seneca Review, Sewanee Review, Southern Humanities Review, Southern Poetry Review, Southwest Review, and Stone Canoe.
 His reviews and opinion pieces have appeared in American Book Review, the Atlanta Journal Constitution, the Austin American Statesman, the Baltimore Sun, the Cincinnati Post, the Dallas Morning News, the Des Moines Register, the Gainesville Sun, the Houston Chronicle, the Huffington Post, the LA Times, the Louisville Courier Journal, and the Tallahassee Democrat.

 Paula V. Smith.
 Raised in a U.S. Foreign Service family, Paula Vene Smith attended Interlochen Arts Academy for her last two years of high school.
-She holds a B.A. from Swarthmore College and M.A., M.F.A., and Ph.D. degrees from Cornell University.
+She holds a Bachelor of Arts from Swarthmore College and Master of Arts, Master of Fine Arts, and doctorate degrees from Cornell University.
 Paula is the author of two books, Engaging Risk: A Guide for College Leaders (Rowman & Littlefield, 2015) and a novel published in Spanish, Italian, and Russian translations (2010).
 The Painter’s Muse in English remains available to an interested publisher.
 Many shorter works are published in literary journals, including poetry in Flyway and Red Cedar Review and short fiction in The North American Review and Bellevue Literary Review.
 Paula’s nonfiction articles on academic risk management appear in University Business Magazine, Dean & Provost Newsletter, Inside Higher Ed, and elsewhere.
 Over the years Paula has contributed to creative projects shared with photographers, composers, and visual artists.
 In 1996 she collaborated with Mary Swander, Edward Hirsch, Ray Young Bear, and other poets on the text for “Broken Ground,” a choral-orchestral piece composed by Jonathan Chenette.
 This commissioned work was performed by the Des Moines Symphony and Grinnell Singers to celebrate the State of Iowa Sesquicentennial.
 In 2012 Paula contributed a set of poems to the iBook, Texture, by photographer Dan Ferro.

 Other Writers among the Faculty and Staff